OsbornePro/BTPS-SecPack/docs/index.rst

 **Local Port Scan Notification**
 This alert informs the cyber security team when a port scan has been attempted against a server.
 This currently does not work for File Servers or VoIP servers which have hundreds of unique IP addresses connecting a minute.
+This works as is but still requires some fine tuning.
+To trigger this alert I have had to perform aggressive nmap scans.

 .. image:: img/PortScanDetection.png
     :scale: 100